Dear Church Family,

 Church Family News

 Prayer Ministry.
 Daniele Cushing has been burdened to help our church grow in intercessory prayer.
-During the Covid-19 pandemic she posted opportunities for corporate prayer via a conference phone call twice a week.
-We are going to continue that but with a change in times to:
+Here are the opportunities to gather for prayer:

 - Sunday mornings at 9am in the Philathea room with Pastor Frank.
 We will be praying for our morning worship services as well as for our church.
-Daniele is attempting to make this time available for our off site prayer warriors so stay tuned.
+If you cannot join us, you can call in using the number and code below.

 - Wednesday evenings at 7:30pm via phone.
 This is a change from 7pm.
 The phone number remains as: